cryostatio/jfr-datasource/README.md

 - Add a SimpleJson data source
 - Set the URL to: `http://localhost:8080`
-- Create a panel that pulls from the data source and plots the workLeft timeseries
+- Create a panel that pulls from the data source and plots a timeseries